Divorce & Separation

 We know how stressful the breakdown of a relationship can be.
 The process of obtaining a divorce can be surprisingly straightforward and rarely results in either of the parties having to attend court.

-The procedure in the main is completed on paper in correspondence between solicitors and court.
+The procedure in the main is completed online in electronic correspondence between solicitors and court.
 The reason for the relationship breakdown rarely impacts on the way the finances are dealt with.

 No fault divorce has been introduced in England and Wales with effect from 6 April 2022.
 This introduces in effect divorce on demand, with a process over time.
 Generally, it will now take a minimum of six months from the start of the divorce until the grant of the final divorce order.